+- : Indicates system hydraulic pressure

 - : Controls the deck roll Forward/Back

 - : Controls the deck tilt Up/Down

 - : Controls the wire rope winding/ unwinding functions of the winch.

+- : Controls the wire rope winding/ unwinding functions of the winch

 - : Controls the Rear Stabilizer Up/ Down.

+- : Controls the Tow Option In/Out.

+- : Controls the Tow Option Up/Down.

+- : Controls the Tow Option In/Out.

+- : Controls the Tow Option Up/Down.

 - : Controls the Winch Free-Spool